 - Project Management Committee

-- Field Research Directors (5 representatives, one each from the four state regions and one from USDA/ARS).
+- Field Research Directors (five representatives, one each from the four state regions and one from USDA/ARS).

-At large members: Maximum of 3, to be filled by representatives who have an interest in serving on the E&TC, in the event that there is already a representative for that particular component or the IR-4 Project component is not represented
+- At large members: Maximum of three, to be filled by representatives who have an interest in serving on the E&TC, in the event that there is already a representative for that particular component or the IR-4 Project component is not represented

 When selecting committee members, the following criteria are to be considered: